 - Increased language capabilities (available in 9 languages)

-- Further escalation possible from the portal
+- Further escalation is possible from the portal

 Some of the additional tactics the company took to reduce inquiries to the call center included: